BYUI-Web/responsive-prototype/README.md

 ```

 This task will run LESS to compile and concatenate less files, run jekyll to generate the site in a sibling folder, and run a local server.
 After running grunt, you can preview the site in your browser at: <http://localhost:4100/generated-prototype/>

+## A/B Testing ##
+To see an example of how to mock up a variant of a component see the `_includes/highlighted-links` directory